-12 | Notarized Signature of Beneficiary (If applicable.)
+15 | Notarized Signature of Beneficiary (If applicable.)

-Important: This notarized signature of beneficiary section may be used in lieu of a medallion or signature guarantee (section 11), if certain eligibility requirements are met.
+Important: This notarized signature of beneficiary section may be used in lieu of a medallion or signature guarantee (section 14), if certain eligibility requirements are met.
 Please call an Invesco Client Services representative for eligibility requirements.
+Additionally provide a photocopy of the account owner's death certificate.